firefly-iii/data-importer/readme.md

 * Import over an API for easy automation
 * Use rules and data mapping for transaction clarity

-Many more features are listed in the TODO [documentation](https://docs.firefly-iii.org/).
+Many more features are listed in the [documentation](https://docs.firefly-iii.org/data-importer).

 ## Who's it for?